altynbek07/python-qazaq-transliterator/README.md

 ![Qazaq Transliterator](https://tengrinews.kz/userdata/news/2017/news_315984/photo_212587.jpg)

-Transliteration of the old Kazakh alphabet into a new one
+Transliteration of the old Kazakh alphabet into a new one.
+Inspired by [barseghyanartur/transliterate](https://github.com/barseghyanartur/transliterate)

 ## Prerequisites